BrayanOrteg/microservice-app-example/README.md

 		* USERS_API_ADDRESS
 		* USERS_API_PORT
 		* ZIPKIN_URL
-	* Go to the following files to change the URLs of each container or their logic as needed:
+	* Go to the global compose up to change the URLs of each container
+		* The variable is CONFIG_PROVIDER_URL
+	* If you need to change the logic of the connection the files are:
 		* auth-api\main.go
 		* frontend\config\fetch-config.js
 		* log-message-processor\main.py